maxfischer2781/indico_sixpay/README.md

 Payment is performed via the **Saferpay Payment Page**, an external service provided by SIX Payment Services.
 The plugin handles the user interaction inside Indico, and the secure, asynchronous transaction with SIX Payment Services.

-The plugin must be installed for an entire Indico instance.
-It can be enabled and configured for the entire instance and per individual event.
-Note that a valid account with *SIX Payment Services* is required to receive payments.

-The plugin follows the **Saferpay Payment Page** specification version ``5.1``.

 *This is a prerelease for Indico 2.0.*
 *The legacy plugin for Indico 1.2 is [hosted on github](https://github.com/maxfischer2781/indico_sixpay/tree/indico-1.2).*